 It’s not a surprise to see the importance of criminal history to landlords.
 In 2016, 24% of applicants screened by SmartMove had a criminal hit on their record.
 This is an important piece of an applicant’s background that you’ll need to check before you decide if the applicant is right for your property.

 8. HAVE YOU EVER BEEN EVICTED OR BROKEN A RENTAL AGREEMENT?

 A thorough screening will help answer this question for you, but asking this question in person gives the applicant the chance to explain the situation.
 TransUnion research shows that past evictions are predictive of future evictions, so if they say yes, you’ll want to proceed with caution.
 However, if there were extenuating circumstances and their current financial standing is in good order, it may not impact your decision to accept them as a tenant.

 Many landlords want to go by their “gut” feeling on rental applicants.
-However, regardless of how an applicant answers any of the questions above, many landlords will not wholly trust information provided at face-value by a prospective tenant.
+However, regardless of how an applicant answers any of the questions above, landlords may not wholly trust information given at face-value by a prospective tenant.
 According to our 2016 Smart Move survey, 86% of landlords will verify an applicant’s information.
-All these questions should be followed up by a thorough background check, since applicants may purposefully give misleading answers, have a moment of forgetfulness, or pull figures from the air if they aren’t completely sure of especially when put on the spot.

 A thorough tenant screening is one of the most crucial steps in finding a good tenant.
 TransUnion SmartMove offers an online tenant screening service that includes comprehensive credit history, criminal background , Income Insights and eviction reports in minutes.